-Multimodal treatment often focuses on a prominent surgery that will remove the tumor, with chemotherapy and radiation conducted prior, during, or following the surgery.
+Multimodal treatment often focuses on a surgery that will remove the tumor, with chemotherapy and radiation conducted prior, during, or following the surgery.

-For pleural mesothelioma patients, there is no one treatment plan that triumphs the others at this moment.
+For pleural mesothelioma patients, there is no one treatment plan that triumphs the others at this time.
 The treatment will depend on each patient’s individual situation and can be discussed with the doctors caring for them.

-It should be noted that multimodal treatment is considered an aggressive form of cancer treatment and not all mesothelioma patients are candidates or will qualify as candidates for such an approach.
+It should be noted that multimodal treatment is considered an aggressive form of cancer treatment and not all mesothelioma patients are candidates for or will qualify as candidates for such an approach.

 Such treatments always come with risks, but it is also important to remember that there are many mesothelioma and other cancer survivors that have extended their lifespan for years beyond the initial prognosis due to such treatments.

 A clinical trial is conducted to discover new and improved treatments for cancer and consists of several phases.

 During the early phases, clinical trials examine the safety of the new treatment and common side effects will be identified.

 During the latter stages of the clinical trials, specialists will test the effectiveness of this new treatment over existing treatments to determine if it should be reviewed by the FDA for potential approval as a new standard of care.